MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

   clip length)
-* On windows for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification the following script must be ran in a new powershell
+* On windows for runs in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification the following script MUST be ran at the START or END of a run in the same video in a new powershell window:
-  window:

 ```pwsh
 param (